jarrodtaylor/SyrinxPreview/src/posts/20130405-fault-tolerance-in-aws.md

+---
+title: Fault Tolerance in the Cloud by Syrinx Consulting
+description: One way we mitigate faults is building automatic redundancies.
+That is, we architect software in a way that if a component fails, a backup kicks in.
-title: Fault tolerance in the cloud
+archive_title: Fault tolerance in the cloud
 link: http://blogs.syrinx.com/enterprise-application-development/fault-tolerance-in-aws/

-+++
+---

-# Fault tolerance in the cloud
+# Fault Tolerance in the Cloud

 Architecting for fault tolerance is hard.
 One way we mitigate faults is by building automatic redundancies.
 That is, we architect software in such a way that if a component fails, a backup kicks in to restore functionality so the system as a whole doesn't fail.
 This could mean maintaining 100% functionality with no noticeable impact or the system could continue to operate in a degraded service mode.
 In this way we have accepted faults as a fact of life; we understand that the question isn't IF, it’s WHEN.